 If you’d like to try drinking coffee the way they do in Portugal, then make a mazagran.
 Start with freshly-brewed espresso, and add a splash of lemon juice or lemon soda.
 Serve over ice.

 Next on our list of ways to add extra flavor to your coffee is butter.
-You may have heard of bulletproof coffee, which is adding fat and oil to coffee to provide lasting energy.
+You may have heard of bulletproof coffee, which adds fat and oil to coffee to provide lasting energy.
 Butter can be a great substitute for creamer, as it also adds richness to coffee.

 Love mocha lattes?
 You’re not alone, as this is a favorite treat of many.
 Because coffee often already has flavor notes of chocolate, it makes a wonderful pairing.

 Try adding melted chocolate to your freshly-brewed coffee, especially dark chocolate, or drizzle chocolate syrup on the foam of your latte.

 If you’d like more chocolate flavor without the added sweetness, then try adding cocoa nibs to the coffee beans in your grinder.
 Brew them together for a chocolatey treat that will knock your socks off!

 If you love sweet coffee, you might enjoy creating decadent coffee treats with ingredients you have at home, such as: